DinoHub/esc-inference-service/README.md

 Environment Sound Classification Inference Service for AI App Store

+This uses the BEATS pretrained model developed by Microsoft.

 # Download weights
-Download the weights from Microsoft's official Github [here](https://github.com/microsoft/unilm/tree/master/beats).
+Download any of the finetuned model weights from Microsoft's official Github [here](https://github.com/microsoft/unilm/tree/master/beats).
+(You do not need the Tokenizer weights)

+Create and place the weights in the `models/` folder, and rename the weights file to `AS2M_beats.pt`.

 ## Build
 To build the docker container, run